 What Should My Net Worth Be At Age 40?

-By this age, your net worth should increase because you should be earning more than your 30’s, investing more, and attacking debt.
+By this age, your net worth should increase because you should be earning more than in your 30s, investing more, and attacking debt.

-If you have any high interest debt (debt greater than 8%), you need to get rid of it.
-You can use this FREE Debt Worksheet, also found in my Resource Library, to get organized and prioritize which bills you will pay first.
+If you have any high-interest debt (debt greater than 8%), you need to get rid of it.
+You can use this Debt Binder, also found in my Shop, to get organized and prioritize which bills you will pay first.

-Sometimes having too many different bills coming in can certainly be overwhelming and hard to keep track of.
-Therefore, use my FREE Debt Worksheet to help you keep track of this.
+Sometimes, having too many different bills coming in can certainly be overwhelming and hard to keep track of.
+Therefore, use my Debt Binder to help you keep track of this.

 Finally, at this age, besides attacking debt, you should be focused on saving for retirement.
 You should be maxing out any retirement accounts you have.

-Another great FREE tool is Personal Capital’s Retirement Planning Calculator.
+Another great FREE tool is Empower’s Retirement Planning Calculator.
 You should definitely use this tool to map out your financial future.
-Simply link all your retirement accounts to Personal Capital so you can see all your accounts in one place and track your progress.
+Simply link all your retirement accounts to Empower so you can see all your accounts in one place and track your progress.

 What Should My Net Worth Be At Age 50?